python-geeks/Automation-scripts/video_watermark/README.md

 ```sh
 python main.py -p <path to file> -t <watermark text> -f <watermark text font> -c <text color> -s <fontsize>
 ```
-** Dont' forget to change the variables according to your requirements.
+** Don't forget to change the variables according to your requirements.

 ## Troubleshooting
 Here I wrote a few problems that I stalked with at the moment of building this program, and how to fix it.